With a lever big enough I can move the world (Chapter 1)

 I blinked.
 Flipping through my memories, the only real response was… “My responsibility, I told you I’d take care of Aiko and home, while you were fighting so you didn’t have to worry about us…” I paused.
 “Family support could have done that?”

-“Pretty sure, one of my wing had a issue come up, and Family support got a guardian assigned to his son long enough to get the kid to where we were garrisoned…” Ichigo shrugged.
+“Pretty sure, one of my wing had an issue come up, and family support got a guardian assigned to his son long enough to get the kid to where we were garrisoned…” Ichigo shrugged.
 “Getting a new guardian assigned would be fairly tame I’d figure.”

 I tilted my head and acted innocent.
 “Well, I wasn’t told that… so I did a bit of… ah, trading.”

 Ichigo’s eyes narrow.
 “Trading what, sister mine?
 I’m getting the distinct impression that you chose to get the money you thought you needed in ways that aren’t the most ethical.”
 He paused and nodded once.
-“Given everything, you chose to pick up mother’s profession, just targeting those who financed your films, I suspect, and you got caught.”
+“Given everything, you chose to pick up mother’s tricks towards the nobility and weren’t discreet about it, and started playing the nobles off each other.

-Aiko winced, but I bullied on, not impressed with his growing anger.
+Aiko winced, but I bulled on, not impressed with his growing anger.
 “It’s not illegal.
 And well, if they were going to…”

 “Well, some of my classmates and friends were feeling even more ah..
 Pinched…” I